CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

 > **Note:** The depth-first method first queries session hosts that allow new connections and haven't gone over their maximum session limit.
 The method then selects the session host with highest number of sessions.
 If there's a tie, the method selects the first session host in the query.
 >
-> Please follow [Depth-first Load-Balancing Method](https://docs.microsoft.com/en-us/azure/virtual-desktop/host-pool-load-balancing#depth-first-load-balancing-method) to know more about it.
+> Please follow [Depth-first Load-Balancing Method](https://docs.microsoft.com/en-us/azure/virtual-desktop/host-pool-load-balancing#depth-first-load-balancing-method) to learn more about it.

 14. Verify that both users have been assigned to the particular session host.